-- Where UKBA has concerns, they may ask you to demonstrate that the funds you have used to apply remain available to you beyond the date of your application.
-The full amount of this money – must continue to be available to you after your application is made, until it is invested in your business in the UK.
+- The source of funding: Where there are concerns, you may be asked to demonstrate that the funds you have used to apply remain are available to you beyond the date of your application.
+The entire investment amount must continue to be available to you after your application is made, until it is invested in your business in the UK.

 - ‘Available to you’ means that the funds must be:

 - in the financial accounts of a UK incorporated business of which you are the director, or

 - available from the third party or parties named in your application (if applicable);

 - Third party funds – The donor must confirm that the funds will remain available to you until they are transferred to you or to your business.